dbrown92700/configParse/README.md

 Returns a csv file of all upstream and downstream bandwidth values on tunnel interfaces for all edges in a vManage.

+Edit vManage info in py_bandwidth.py and run:

+> python py_bandwidth.py

 # py_ints

 Returns a csv file of all ints in a switch.
+Run against a text config:

+> python py_ints config.txt